360SR/360SR-Challenge/README.md

 👉 [Track 2：360° Omnidirectional Video Super-Resolution (X4)](#track-2360-omnidirectional-video-super-resolution-x4) **|** [Codalab server](https://codalab.lisn.upsaclay.fr/competitions/10371)

+## TODO

+- [ ] Testing server is online
+- [ ] Update and provide a factsheet template
+- [ ] Prepare guidelines/protocol for the final submission
+- [ ] Sent all the above informatin to the participants

 ## 🚩 News and Updates

 - ✅ 2023-03-15.
 Testing datasets have been released.
 Please check [Flicke360_test_LR.zip](https://github.com/360SR/360SR-Challenge#download) for the image track, and [test_x4.zip](https://github.com/360SR/360SR-Challenge#-download) for the video track.
 You can download the corresponding testing datsets in the google drive or 腾讯微云